Yinon Magal

+He is identified with the national-religious and right-wing conservative camp in Israeli politics and public discourse.
+In recent years, he has become a prominent voice in the Israeli media landscape, known for his outspoken views on political and social issues and for his influence within the right-wing public sphere.

 Biography

-Yinon Elisha Magal was born and raised in Bat Yam.
-During his IDF national service, he was a member of the Sayeret Matkal special forces, and was involved in the abduction of Abdel Karim Obeid.
-After leaving the army, he joined Kol Yisrael.
+Magal was born and raised in Bat Yam.
+Magal attended high school in the Hebrew University Secondary School in Jerusalem.
+During his IDF national service he was a member of the Sayeret Matkal special forces, and was involved in the abduction of Abdel Karim Obeid.
+After leaving the army he joined Kol Yisrael.
 He later moved to Army Radio, where he reported on Israeli settlements. before joining Hadashot 10, where he was a reporter on military affairs.
 He studied Islam, Middle Eastern studies and Jewish thought at the Hebrew University of Jerusalem, gaining a Bachelor's degree.
 He later worked as an anchor on Channel 1, presenting the Mabat LaHadashot news show.
-In 2012, he joined the Walla! news website, where he became editor.
+In 2012 he joined the Walla! news website, where he became editor.

-In December 2014, he announced he was leaving Walla! to enter politics.
+In December 2014 he announced he was leaving Walla! to enter politics.
 He joined the Jewish Home party, and was placed sixth on its list for the 2015 elections.
 He was elected to the Knesset as the party won eight seats.
 However, in November 2015, Magal announced his resignation from the Knesset following sexual harassment allegations.
 In January 2016 the police investigation into him was closed.

 In 2020 Magal appeared on The Singer in the Mask as "Cactus".
 He was the second contestant eliminated.
+In 2024 he made controversial post on his X account when he joked about a fire following an Israeli airstrike on Rafah.

+Personal life

 In 2005 he married Gitit, an interior designer.
 They are the parents of four sons and lived in Tel Aviv.
 In March 2022 the couple separated.